WhistleLabs/FilterNet/README.md

 ## Setup
 The easiest way to run this software is via the Anaconda Python distribution.

+1. Install Anaconda
+2. Run `conda env create -f environment.yaml`.
+That will install the latest versions of the packages that we require.
+OR, if you want to use the *exact* packages that we last tested with (which might be obsolete by the time you run this), do `conda env create -f environment-pinned.yaml`
+3. Enable the `filternet` environment, like, `source activate filternet`
+4. Install filternet so it is importable, by running `pip install -e .` in the same directory as setup.py

 ## Running tests
 In the root dir of this repo:

 ```
 pytest tests
 ```

+This will be *really* slow the first time because it has to download and pre-process several large AR datasets.

+Subsequent test runs will probably still be slow, but... less slow.

 ## Reproducing Results